 What causes periodontitis?

 Like most dental issues periodontitis is caused by plaque.
-Bacteria builds up to dental plaque.
+Bacteria build up to dental plaque.
 If oral health care is neglected plaque turns into tartar.
-Tartar allows bacteria to find it's way to the roots of your teeth.
+Tartar allows bacteria to find its way to the roots of your teeth.
 Over time holes are formed between your teeth and gums.
 The space which is created are called pockets.
 In these pockets bacteria grows and grows.
 Since you are unable to reach these bacteria with your toothbrush or floss they can grow without harm.
 This will cause an enlargement of the pockets and will result in the loss of teeth.